-Join John Nastos for an in-depth discussion in this video Populating the table data, part of Learn Swift 2: The Basics.
+Join John Nastos for an in-depth discussion in this video Populating the table data, part of Learning Swift 2.

 - Now that the storyboard has some table views set up, it's time to start working on populating those tables with data.
 First I'm going to need classes to represent the View Controllers.
 So, I'm going to make a few new Swift files to represent the View Controllers that I created in the last video.
 I'll go to File, New.
 And create a new file that's a Swift File.
 The first one that I'll make is called MonthsTableViewController.